Before First Words

 Action songs and social games play an important role in language development.
 For late talkers, they help develop imitation skills and first words.
 For children with ASD, they are an integral part of therapy.

-The ‘Before First Words’ booklet outlines the skills to work on.
+1. The ‘Before First Words’ E – booklet outlines the skills to develop in this crucial stage.
 Examples of first games to play with toddlers, gesture development and action songs are included.
 A Boardmaker song sheet is included for each nursery rhyme.

 Nursery rhymes are best learnt when they are practiced frequently and made fun.
 As your baby gets used to the song, try to do LESS so that your baby can do MORE.
 This shows your baby is learning and is laying all the basics for language development and literacy.